 When you are experiencing turmoil, or loss, or anxiety, or you think you are a ‘bad’ person or any number of other issues, it can feel like life is just too difficult or that your world is falling apart.
+It may be that lockdown has brought up some thoughts and feelings that you never expected, maybe you are now suffering with social anxiety as a result of it, perhaps you feel like you are spiralling down into a well of depression?
 The last thing you want to do is to go and see a counsellor.
 However, talking things through and looking at why you feel this way can be a great source of relief and breakthrough is indeed possible.

 I am a fully qualified integrative counsellor.
 My practice incorporates a combination of psychodynamic counselling, (to bring the unconscious mind into the conscious) and cognitive behavioural therapy (examining the things you think and the things you do) but I like to use the core principles of person centred therapy of congruence, empathy and unconditional positive regard too.
 You can be assured of my attention at all times in regard to your decision making – in addition, how far, how deep and when is enough for you.
 Essentially, my practice offers a safe and confidential environment in which to explore and resolve your issues.